AntonHarbers/Forkcast/README.md

 [✔] Soft Delete - Shops
 [✔] Soft Delete - Meals
 [✔] Soft Delete - Units

-Thursday
 [✔] Check why changing category and meal order has no effect [✔] make sure not to mutate date but to duplicate it with ... operator wherever needed [] useMemo implementation on anything that requires heavy compute [] virtualize data (ask gpt)
-Friday
 [] refactor everything
+[] dont allow 0 as amount inputs
 [] Move all types into types.ts
-[] use classes as types wherever possible
+[] turn classes into typed objects instead
+[] Comportmentalize the app
-[] Find components
+[] copy meals

-Saturday
+[] move meals to different day
-[] ready it for API intregration with dummy api calls and optimistic updates and loading states working [] Think about tying everything to certain users and set up clerk maybe
+[] dummy api calls, optimistic updates and loading states

 ### Styling: